 - Many house owners over-insure their homes!
 Yes, you may have paid $1,150,000 for that semi in Leslieville, but if it burns down to the ground, you still own the land.
 Don’t pay to insure land that isn’t going anywhere!

 - Insurance companies won’t just automatically insure your new house – even if they’ve insured that very house before.
 They’ll look at your house’s electrical (they hate knob and tube wiring), plumbing (no galvanized steel!), the condition of the roof, and basically everything else that might increase your probability of making an insurance claim.
 Of course, they’ll also consider the age of the house, proximity to fire hydrants/fire stations, the crime rate in your new ‘hood, your personal insurance history…

 - Don’t be tempted to lie!
 Yes, you might be successful in getting insurance for your 100% knob and tube house if you pretend you don’t know it’s there – but lo and behold something happens to your house – you’ll find yourself without insurance coverage (and maybe a fraud charge too!)
 Let alone the fact that you’ve paid for insurance that wasn’t really insuring you.

 - Don’t forget liability insurance – at least $1,000,000 of it.
 No matter how diligent you are about safety, someone may slip on your icy stairs.
 Or hurt themselves in your hot tub.
-And while Canadians aren’t as litigation-happy as our neighbours, these types of lawsuits happen everyday.
+And while Canadians aren’t as litigation-happy as our neighbours to the south, these types of lawsuits happen every day.

 - Sadly, liability insurance won’t cover you if you’re negligent – so you still need to shovel your driveway and take all necessary steps to make your home safe for guests.
 And yes, that includes a handrail on your 2 step front porch.